RedstoneMedia/video_lag_fix/README.md

 3. `tiny_motion_net` regressor to decide the interpolation window by estimating global absolute motion magnitude.
 4. RIFE interpolates intermediate frames.
 5. Patch interpolated frames back into the video.

-## Key points

-* Naive full-video interpolation amplifies lags.
-This tool detects laggy regions and interpolates only those, which both reduces amplified lag and is faster than naive RIFE.
-* Motion compensation interpolates more frames than were detected as duplicates to avoid the interpolated segment appearing slower.
-* Uses RIFE-NCNN-Vulkan for interpolation.

 ## Video Example